 Ankaa is located in the constellation Phoenix.
 Representing the mythical fire bird, Phoenix belongs to the Bayer family of constellations, a group of 11 southern constellations that were first depicted in German astronomer Johann Bayer’s star atlas Uranometria of 1603.
 Located in the far southern sky, these constellations were mostly unknown to European observers before the Age of Discovery.
 They were created by Petrus Plancius, a Dutch-Flemish astronomer, in the late 16th century based on accounts of Dutch explorers who had sailed south of the equator.
 Other than Phoenix and Indus, the constellations represent the exotic animals that the explorers saw on their journeys in the southern hemisphere.

 Phoenix is not particularly large.
 It is the 37th constellation in size, stretching across 469 square degrees of the sky.
 It contains a number of interesting stars, among them the short-period pulsating variable SX Phoenicis, a prototype for its own class of variable stars, the Population II star HE0107-5240, one of the oldest stars known, with an estimated age of 13 billion years, and the Algol variable Zeta Phoenicis A (Wurren).
+The constellation also hosts WASP-96, the host star of the exoplanet WASP-96b, one of the first targets of the James Webb Space Telescope (JWST).

 Notable deep sky objects in Phoenix include the compact galaxy group known as Robert’s Quartet, a group of four interacting galaxies (NGC 87, NGC 88, NGC 89 and NGC 92) located about 160 million light years away, the dwarf barred spiral galaxy NGC 625, one of the galaxies in the Sculptor Group, the Phoenix Cluster, one of the most massive galaxy clusters ever discovered, El Gordo, the largest distant cluster of galaxies known, located at a distance of more than 7 billion light years, and HLX-1 (Hyper-Luminous X-ray source 1), an intermediate-mass black hole candidate at the centre of the lenticular galaxy ESO 243-49.